-This article explores some of the distinctive features of Christianity in Nigeria within the context of African Christianity to demonstrate the ways in which Christianity in Nigeria resists and renews Western Christianity.
+This article outlines some of the distinctive features of Christianity in Nigeria within the context of African Christianity to demonstrate the ways in which Christianity in Nigeria resists and renews Western Christianity.

 Nigeria has the largest Christian population in sub-Saharan Africa (90 million) and the sixth largest Christian population in the world and, according to a Pew Research study, Christians make up 46.9% of Nigeria’s population.
 It has been argued that Nigerians are the most religious people on the planet.
-This is debatable but the intensity of religion in the life of Nigerians is undoubtedly very strong.
-A survey showed that 87% of all Nigerians say religion is very important to their lives.
+87% of all Nigerians say religion is very important to their lives.
 More than three quarters of Nigerian Christians (88%) attend church at least weekly and about 92% of Nigerians say they pray everyday.
-These Christians represent a diversity of denominations from the mission and mainline churches of the colonial era to the indigenous churches, the Pentecostal and new generation churches.
+Nigerian Christians represent a diversity of denominations from the mission and mainline churches of the colonial era to the indigenous churches, the Pentecostal and new generation churches.

 Christianity in Nigeria

 In the classic novel Things Fall Apart by Nigerian author Chinua Achebe, the story is told about the arrival of six missionaries, including one white man, into the Igbo village of Umuofia.
 The story is set in the late 19th century.
-The Igbo people have their own culture, religion and traditions.
-The white man tells the people of Umuofia about Christianity, and that this new god would replace the false gods that the people had been worshipping.
+The kingdom and communities of the south of Nigeria during the colonial era were entrenched in the traditional religions.
+The white man tells the people of Umuofia about Christianity, that this new god would replace the false gods the people had been worshipping.
+The elders of the village are not happy and fear for the younger generation.
+The elders consulted their different deities and traditional priests as they tried to resist and overcome the encroachment of the imperial government of the British people and their missionaries.
 Through the work of the missionaries, many of the people of Umuofia convert from their indigenous religion to Christianity.
-But the elders of the village are not happy and fear for the younger generation.
-They describe Christianity as an “abominable” and “lunatic religion”.
-The protagonist Okonkwo says:

 "Does the white man understand our custom about land?"
 "How can he when he does not even speak our tongue?
 But he says that our customs are bad; and our own brothers who have taken up his religion also say that our customs are bad…The white man is very clever.
 He came quietly and peaceably with his religion…Now he has won our brothers...He has put a knife on the things that held us together and we have fallen apart."